How to Become a Speech Therapist in New York

 If you’d rather pursue a different type of position, you are likely to find numerous opportunities in New York.
 Just a few of the many speech, language and audiology clinics that employ licensed SLPs in New York include:

 Step 5.
-Renew Your License Every Two Years and Complete Continuing Education Requirements
+Renew Your License Every Three Years and Complete Continuing Education Requirements

 You’ll need to renew your license every three years and complete 30 continuing education hours during that period, or 10 continuing education hours per year.